-Projected Program Activities - 23(g) Actual FY 2012 Estimated FY 2013 Total Projected FY 2014 Compliance Assistance New Total New Total New Total VPP Participants- General Industry 0 12 0 12 1 13 VPP Participants- Construction 0 0 0 0 0 0 VPP Participants- Public Sector 0 0 0 0 0 0 Participants in Cooperative Programs with Enforcement Incentives (e.g. Strategic Partnerships) 2 14 2 16 2 18 Participants in Cooperative Programs without Enforcement Incentives (e.g. Alliances) 0 0 0 0 0 0 Outreach participants n/a 300 n/a 300 n/a 300
+23(g) Compliance Actual FY 2013 Estimated FY 2014 Projected FY 2015 Assistance New Total New Total New Total VPP Participants - General Industry 0 12 0 12 0 12 VPP Participants - Construction 0 0 0 0 0 0 VPP Participants - Public Sector 0 0 0 0 0 0 Participants in Cooperative Programs with Enforcement Incentives (i.e., Strategic Partnerships) 2 14 2 16 2 18 Participants in Cooperative Programs without Enforcement Incentives (i.e., Alliances) 0 0 0 0 0 0 Private Sector SHARP Participants - 23(g) (KY, PR, and WA Only) n/a n/a n/a n/a n/a n/a Public Sector SHARP n/a n/a n/a n/a n/a n/a Outreach Participants 300 300 300

-New participants are those that become active during the fiscal year.
-The total number of participants is the number that is active at the end of the fiscal year, and includes all new sites from that year.

-Cooperative Programs with Enforcement Incentives: Programs similar to OSHA's Strategic Partnership Program that provide enforcement incentives to approved participants, such as inspection exemption or deferral, or reduced penalties.

-• Outreach Participants: Projected total number of trainees/participants in formal training, workshops, seminars, speeches, conferences, informal worksite training, etc., during the year.
+- New participants are those that become active during the fiscal year.
+The total number of participants is the number that is active at the end of the fiscal year, and includes all new sites from that year. - Cooperative Programs with Enforcement Incentives: Programs similar to OSHA's Strategic Partnership Program that provide enforcement incentives to approved participants, such as inspection exemption or deferral, or reduced penalties. - Outreach Participants: Projected total number of trainees/participants in formal training, workshops, seminars, speeches, conferences, informal worksite training, etc., during the year.